 ROMP currently works with both the University of Toronto and McMaster University to help coordinate clinical rotations for Physician Assistant trainees in Ontario.

-The Physician Assistant role is being introduced into the Ontario Health Care setting through a two year demonstration project that is taking place in select communities across the province.
-In these communities, Physician Assistants are supporting physicians in hospitals, community health care centres, community-based diabetes care clinics and long term care homes.
+The Physician Assistant role was introduced into the Ontario Healthcare setting through a two-year demonstration project that was co-led by the Ontario Ministry of Health and Long Term Care and the Ontario Medical Association.
+After its success, the PA role throughout Ontario is now a growing field.
+These PAs support physicians in hospitals, community health care centres, community-based diabetes care clinics and long term care homes.

 There are currently two programs of study offered for training Physician Assistants, one at McMaster University and one at the University of Toronto.